Inside the Summer Issue of Dermatology Focus

-For nearly 60 years, the Dermatology Foundation has invested in groundbreaking research leading to new knowledge, treatments, and cures.
-In 2023, the Foundation continued its investment and awarded over $2.8 million in research funding.
+Since 1964, the Dermatology Foundation has invested in groundbreaking research leading to new knowledge, treatments, and cures.
+In 2025, the Foundation continued its investment and awarded over $3.3 million in research funding.
 This accomplishment is made possible with the ongoing support of our dedicated members, corporate partners, and friends.
 Their generosity sustains this advancement of patient care.

 The Potential of Investigators is Infinite